^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The presence of warts on the human body is not only unaesthetic, but often and uncomfortable.
+The presence of warts on the human body is not only unaesthetic, but often uncomfortable.
 It happens that the wart hurts, itches, rubs against clothes, and even bleeds.
-Can these symptoms be attributed to a benign growth?
-Or is it worth sounding the alarm and running to the doctor?
-Let's try together to understand this issue.
+Can such symptoms be called characteristic of a benign growth?
+Or should you sound the alarm and run to the doctor?
+Let's try to figure this out together.

 Can a wart hurt?